Andras7/word2vec-pytorch/README.md

 # Word2vec Pytorch

-Fast word2vec implementation at competitive speed with fasttext.
+Fast word2vec implementation at competitive speed compared with fasttext.
 The slowest part is the python data loader.
 Indeed, Python isn't the fastest programming language, maybe you can improve the code :)

 ## Advantages